bcoe/thumbd/README.md

 Copyright
 ---------

-Copyright (c) 2012 Attachments.me.
-See LICENSE.txt for further details.
+Copyright (c) 2014 Contributors, See LICENSE.txt for further details.